Rod Davies: Education and career

 He went to Adelaide High School.
-In 1946 he was awarded a scholarship to study Physics at the University of Adelaide, receiving an Honours degree in 1951.
+In 1946 he was awarded a scholarship to study physics at the University of Adelaide, receiving an Honours degree in 1951.
 He then became a Research Officer in the Radiophysics Division of CSIRO in Sydney, observing radio bursts from the Sun.

 When he was 23 he sent an airmail letter to Bernard Lovell, a friend of his then-boss Joe Pawsey, asking for a position at Jodrell Bank Observatory, and he was subsequently appointed Assistant Lecturer at the University of Manchester in 1953.
 He was awarded a PhD in 1956 on his work measuring the distance of galaxies using the 21cm line, examined by Jan Oort.
 He was the Director of Jodrell Bank Observatory from 1988 until 1997.

 He was the President of the Royal Astronomical Society in 1987–89.
 He became a Fellow of the Royal Society in 1992.
 He received a CBE in 1995.
 He retired in 1997, but he continued to actively work at Jodrell Bank until his death.

 Research

 Over the course of his career, he published over 500 scientific papers.
 His research focused on the large-scale structure of the Universe.
 He studied emission from the Hydrogen line in galaxies, providing insight into the Hubble flow.
 He observed OH emission using interferometers.

 He was best known for his work measuring the Cosmic Microwave Background emission, providing upper limits on the CMB anisotropies, which began with observations on cold winter nights at Jodrell Bank Observatory in the late 1970s, before relocating his telescopes 2400 m up the mountain on Tenerife in the early 1980s to take advantage of the clearer atmosphere at that location.
 By the early 1990s his instruments had detected the anisotropies of the CMB, however the publication of his results came after the results of the Cosmic Background Explorer had been announced; the COBE team went on to win the Nobel Prize for Physics for their discovery.

 He also led research on the emission of the Milky Way as measured by CMB experiments.
 He worked on the Planck satellite, co-coordinating the Planck projects on Galactic and Solar System science.

-He continued his research over 18 years after his retirement, with his final paper due to be published several months after his death.
+He continued his research over 18 years after his retirement, with his final paper published several months after his death.